HackYourFutureBelgium/class-7-8-projects/README.md

 - Setting up the Database
 - Deploy the starter code

+### Sprinting

-### Weeks 3, 4, 5
+> weeks 3, 4, 5

-Sprinting!
 Each Sunday you should do a retrospective and plan the next week's sprint.
 Sprint planning should include (but not be limited to):

 - a communications strategy (when/how to host Scrum meetings)
 - a backlog (consider creating a milestone for each sprint's issues)